Fruit Flies vs. Gnats: What’s the Difference?

-When you see insects swarming on the fermenting fruits and decaying organic materials found on your trash, you may easily conclude that those are fruit flies.
-But there are other insect species that like to infest on rotten and decomposing matters and look similar to a fruit fly, which is the gnats.
+When you see insects swarming on the fermenting fruits and decaying organic materials found in your trash, you may easily conclude that those are fruit flies.
+But there are other insect species that like to infest on rotten and decomposing matter and look similar to a fruit fly, which are the gnats.
 They are often confused with each other due to their comparable habits and appearances.

 What’s the difference between fruit flies and gnats?
 Fruit flies belong to the Tephritidae and Drosophilidae family of the order Diptera, while gnats originated from the suborder Nematocera, although of the same order.
 The former are tan to black in color with big, red eyes, brown thorax and head, and black wings while the latter have dark gray to black bodies with smaller black eyes and veiny large wings.

-In this article, we’ll discuss these insects by knowing their respective life cycles, similarities, distinguishing traits, and the effective remedies in trapping and getting rid of them.
+In this article, we’ll discuss these insects by knowing their respective life cycles, similarities, distinguishing traits, and effective remedies for trapping and getting rid of them.

 What Do Fruit Flies and Gnats Look Like?